tensei-slime/Hypr-Arch/README.md

 ## Installation

-**Please read the documentation first before installing** _**https://github.com/JakooLit/Arch-Hyprland.git**_
+**⚠️Please read the documentation first before installing** _**https://github.com/JakooLit/Arch-Hyprland.git**_

 **If possible Please Officially install it from**

 **https://github.com/JaKooLit/Arch-Hyprland.git**

-## WARNING THIS SCRIPT IS FOR ARCH-DISTROS ONLY
+## ⚠️ WARNING THIS SCRIPT IS FOR ARCH-DISTROS ONLY

 1. Clone this repo:
 ```bash